defold/doc/docs/en/tutorials/snake.md

 ## The game script - update

-The `init()` function is called exactly once, when the component is instanciated into the running game.
+The `init()` function is called exactly once, when the script component is instanciated into the running game.
 The function `update()`, however, is called once each frame, 60 times a second.
 That makes the function ideal for real time game logic.

 The idea for the update is this:

 1. At some set interval do the following:
 2. Look at the head of the snake, then make a new head that is offset from the current head by the current movement direction.
 So, if the snake is moving by X=-1 and Y=0 and the current head is at location X=32 and Y=10, then the new head should be at X=31 and Y=10.
 3. Add the new head to the list of segments that constitutes the snake.
-4. Remove the tail from the segment list.
+4. Remove the tail from the segment table.
 5. Clear the tail tile.
-6. Draw the segments.
+6. Draw the snake segments.

 Find the `update()` function in *snake.script* and change the code to the following: